 Guthrie was born on April 22, 1889.
-That was the day of the great land run
+That was the day of the great Land Run to

-to claim the unassigned lands of the Oklahoma Territory.
-It was designated
+claim the Unassigned Lands of the Oklahoma Territory.
+It was designated to be

-as for the Territory, and later for the state of Oklahoma.
-In 1910, however,
+the capital of the Territory, and later as capital of the state of Oklahoma.
+In 1910

-the thriving young town, with well over 10,000 people was a victim of politics.
+however, the thriving young town with well over 10,000 people was a victim of

-Oklahoma City which has remained the Capital of the State, while Guthrie,
+south to Oklahoma City which has remained the Capital of the State, while